josephestes/AdmissionImproved/README.md

 This program determines whether a student's Grade Point Average (GPA) and Admission Test Score meet the requirements for admission to a university.

+## Features

+- Prompts the user for their GPA and Admission Test Score.
+- Checks for reasonable input (e.g., positive values up to 4.0 for GPA and 0-100 for Admission Test Score).
+- Calculates and outputs whether the student meets the admission requirements or not.

 ## Example

 ```